lkritsimas/angular-movie-app/README.md

 # MyMovieList
-IMDb-ish clone in Angular 9 using TMDb API
+IMDb-ish clone made with Angular 9 and Bulma using TMDb API

 ## Install
     git clone